 - 1. Student will be able to demonstrate skills in solving mathematical problems - 2.
 Student will be able to comprehend mathematical principles and logic - 3.
-Student will be able to demonstrate knowledge of mathematical modeling - 4.
-Student will be able to manipulate and analyze data numerically and/or graphically

-5. Student will be able to communicate effectively mathematical ideas/results verbally or in writing
+Student will be able to demonstrate knowledge of mathematical modeling and proficiency in using mathematical software - 4.
+Student will be able to manipulate and analyze data numerically and/or graphically using appropriate software - 5.
+Student will be able to communicate effectively mathematical ideas/results verbally or in writing